Fleury earns 50th career shutout, Vegas blanks Carolina 3-0

 Fleury, who earlier this season moved into 10th place on the all-time list for victories, stopped 34 shots.
 The 15-year veteran now has 410 wins, and is the 29th goaltender in NHL history to record 50 shutouts.

+"I thought we played our game tonight, and that's what we were worried about," Gallant said.
+"We're trying to play a 60-minute game, and we're trying to compete and battle hard and get back to the things that make us successful and I think tonight we did that."

-Hurricanes coach Rod Brind'Amour said prior to the game he likes his team playing back-to-back nights, but Carolina is now 1-2 on the second of consecutive games.
+Hurricanes coach Rod Brind'Amour said prior to the game he likes his team feeding off the adrenaline of playing back-to-back nights, but Carolina is now 1-2 on the second of consecutive games.

-Hunt opened the scoring with his first after getting Erik Haula's perfectly placed pass and burying it past Darling.

-Reaves equaled his goal tally from last season when he backhanded his fourth of the season under Darling's pads to extend Vegas' lead to 2-0 early in the second period.
-Reaves scored a career-high seven goals during the 2016-17 season, while playing for St. Louis.
+After sitting out Friday's 4-3 overtime loss in Arizona, goaltender Scott Darling made 22 saves for the Hurricanes, who never found a rhythm offensively and continued their dismal power play.
+Carolina, which came in with the worst power play in the NHL, was 0 for 3 with a man advantage.
+The Hurricanes are now 6 for 51 this season.

+Since opening the season 4-0-1, the Hurricanes are on a 2-6-2 slide, during which they've scored 17 goals after scoring 22 in their first five games.

 Carolina's closest chance at a goal came midway through the third, but Justin Williams gloved the puck in after it hit the crossbar, resulting in a no goal.
 Moments later, on a power play, Michael Ferland's wrist shot clanked off the goal post.

-Carolina, which came in with the worst power play in the NHL, was 0 for 3 with a man advantage.
-The Hurricanes are now 6 for 51 this season.

-Vegas also continues to struggle with its power play, as it was 0 for 4, and is now 6-for-48 this season.
+Reaves found the back of the net with a backhand that slipped under Darling's pads to extend Vegas' lead to 2-0 early in the second period.
+Reaves, who scored a career-high seven goals during the 2016-17 season, while playing for St. Louis, is on pace to score 23 goals this season.

+Finally, after a forecheck created a turnover in Carolina's zone, Carrier was able to punch the rebound past Darling through the five hole to give Vegas a 3-0 lead.

-NOTES: Vegas defenseman Colin Miller played in his 199th career game. ...
-Haula, who has a point in four of the last six games, has dished two assists in a game six times this season. ...
+NOTES: Vegas D Colin Miller played in his 199th career game. ...
 Shea Theodore extended his point streak to three straight games. ...
-Carrier's and Reaves' goals gives the fourth line seven goals this season.
+Carrier's and Reaves' goals gives the fourth line seven goals this season. ...
+Vegas also continues to struggle with its power play, as it was 0 for 4, and is now 6 for 48 this season.

 UP NEXT